SE Palmeiras: 2023: Another victorious season

-Current season (2023)
+Current season (2024)

-In January 2023, the Palmeiras U-20 squad won the Copa São Paulo de Futebol Júnior for the second time in a row, defeating América Mineiro 2-1 in the final.

-Palmeiras won the 2023 Supercopa do Brasil on 28 January 2023 after scoring 4-3 against Clube de Regatas Flamengo.
-The match was played at Mane Garrincha Stadium in Brasilia.
+Palmeiras' season started on 4 February 2024, with the Supercopa do Brasil, where they faced their local rivals São Paulo.
+The match ended in a 0–0 draw, and São Paulo won 4–2 on penalties to claim their first title in the tournament.

+In the Campeonato Paulista, Palmeiras was placed in Group B. Palmeiras remained unbeaten until the first leg of the finals, where they lost 1–0 to Santos.
+In the second leg at their home stadium, Allianz Parque, Palmeiras defeated Santos 2–0, securing their 26th title.

+Palmeiras got knocked out of the Copa Libertadores in the Round Of 16 competition phase.
+They faced Botafogo as their opponents, they lost 2–1 in the first leg at the Estadio Olimpico Nilton Santos.
+In the second leg, they conceded two more goals but scored 3, the last one being a last-minute goal that was disallowed because of the video assistant referee.
+The score ended 4–3 on aggregate.

 Stadium

 Estádio Palestra Itália (1917–2010)

-Estádio Palestra Itália was home of Palmeiras from 1917 to 2010.
+The Estádio Palestra Itália was home of Palmeiras from 1917 to 2010.
 The venue was also known as Parque Antártica because the area was a park built by the Antarctica Paulista Brewing Company in the beginning of the last century, before being acquired by Palmeiras in 1920.
 In the past its capacity was listed as 35,000 spectators.
 However, even though its grandstands were extended in the late 1990s, it held only seats 27,640 people due to regulations which enforce safety and comfort.

 It was one of the most important Brazilian grounds, considering the amount of decisive and important matches played there.
 Examples of matches played in Palestra Itália include 1999 Copa Libertadores final, the Copa Mercosur finals of 1998, 1999 and 2000, 1996 Copa do Brasil final and several Campeonato Paulista finals.

-The last official match played in the stadium was against Grêmio for the Série A on 22 May 2010, and the last match played was a friendly against Boca Juniors on July 9, 2010.
+The last official match played in the stadium was against Grêmio for the Série A on 22 May 2010, and the last match played was a friendly against Boca Juniors on 9 July 2010.

 Allianz Parque (2014–present)

 Opened in November 2014, the Allianz Parque has 43,713 covered seats, being 25,395 lower seats, 14,888 upper seats and 3,430 in the cabins.
 The stadium was built for multipurpose events.
-Many other facilities are in place, including an enhanced parking area, a VIP area, a media center for up to 1,000 media members, 3 restaurants and bars and an heliport.
+Many other facilities are in place, including an enhanced parking area, a VIP area, a media center for up to 1,000 media members, 3 restaurants and bars and a heliport.
 The first official game at Allianz Parque was held on 19 November 2014, between Palmeiras and Sport in the Brazilian Série A, when hosts Palmeiras lost to Sport Recife 0–2.
 The first official goal of the stadium was scored by Ananias.

 On 14 June 2015, Palmeiras won their first Brasileirão match in Allianz Parque with a 2–1 win over Fluminense.